 While squishy face cat breeds are adorable and irresistible, their shortened bone structure can be dangerous for your cat’s health.

-We’re going to talk about it in detail after we see 5 cute squish face cat breeds.
+We’re going to talk about it in detail after we see 10 cute squish-face cat breeds.

 When someone says “a cat breed with big eyes and flat face,” most people think about the cute Persian.

 While not the only cats with smushed faces, Persians are undoubtedly the most popular ones.

 Interestingly, Persians haven’t always been a flat-faced breed.

-Initially, these fluffy cats had normal noses until the genes mutated.
+Initially, these fluffiest cats had normal noses until the genes mutated.